NovaBirra/novabirra-site/src/content/journal-en/reussir-journee-brassage.md

 - Inspect the equipment.
 A quick rinse with clear water is enough if it was clean; for organic deposits, a clean with Chemipro Acid is recommended.
 - Arrange the equipment with the next day's sequence of steps in mind.
 - Prepare and check your measuring instruments: hydrometer, refractometer, thermometer.
 - Check the heating system.
-With a gas burner, keep a spare canister on hand.
+If you'll be using a gas burner, keep a spare canister on hand.
 - To save time, weigh and crush the malts ahead, then store the grist in an airtight container somewhere cool.
 - Prepare the total amount of water, measured precisely.
 If your water is high in chlorine or bicarbonates, heating it to 80 °C drives off the chlorine and precipitates the bicarbonates.
 - Print out the list of steps so you forget nothing.